Commercial Insurance: Premiums and Member Cost-Sharing

 (Click to enlarge)

 CHIA collects annual commercial health insurance premiums data from health care payers, allowing for insights into the costs borne by both Massachusetts employers and employees.
-CHIA also monitors high deductible health plan enrollment and consumer cost-sharing over time.
+CHIA also monitors high-deductible health plan enrollment and consumer cost-sharing over time.
 These measures are reported in CHIA's Annual Report on the Performance of the Massachusetts Health Care System.

 Commercial Insurance Premiums